 5. Un-center their universe

 The research is clear that those with an “attitude of gratitude” in life are happier, less depressed, take stress in stride, and see life with a healthy optimism.
 In our over-indulged culture, we know that gratitude takes practice.
 It’s something we have to teach our kids.
 Model for them and let them know the world doesn’t OWE anyone anything — and that we all have to do our part to make it a better place.
-Help kids learn to appreciate their first-world circumstances, (without lecturing about starving kids in Third World countries).
+Help kids learn to appreciate their circumstances.
 When you practice daily gratitude rituals at home, actively seek to do random acts of kindness, and find opportunities to serve others throughout the year (not just during the holidays) — you are helping to set your children and your family on the path to a much more rewarding life.

 As parents, we hold the key to eradicating this epidemic.
 There are powerful un-entitling tools we can use every day to turn the tide of entitlement in our kids and help them to grow into responsible, respectful, more empowered adults.
 Your kids and society will thank you!